themez/themez.github.io/_posts/2013-05-15-my-experience-on-requirejs.md

 But this is not we want, we've broken back compatibility.

-Now we've decide, in short term, to use requirejs in development, and implement our own AMD module loader in release, which we have full control.
+Now we've decided, in short term, to use requirejs in development, and implement our own AMD module loader in release, which we have full control.

 This is a fail case of adapting requirejs, I try to mix requirejs convention code and synchronous code together, it just won't work, I've underestimate the impact.